moul/doc.cloud.online.net/scaleway/documentation/api/content/api_general.md

 - type:
  - invalid_request_error: Occured when your request has an invalid parameters
- - api_error: API errors is used in case of problem with Scaleway's servers
+ - api_error: API errors is used in case of problem with HyperScale's servers
 - message:
  - A human readable error giving more details about the error
 - code (Optional):